Subbuteo Tribute Website.

 Juguetes Borras also sold Subbuteo teams and accessories in their own distinctive boxes.
 The bubble packed accessories seem to be the standard UK versions, but everything else - stands, pitch, goals, goalkeepers etc. were reboxed.
 The teams were also produced in this style, and two variations of team box suggest that the range continued for at least a couple of years, although nothing much later than this date has been seen in collecting circles.

-Spanish Company Juguetes Borras made officially licenced products around the time of the 1982 World Cup hosted in Spain.
-As well as a couple of box sets, they also produced a both an accessory and team range in their own attractive boxes.
+Juguetes Borras had their own team range, matching the editions/accessories in attractive, solid looking boxes.
 Unlike most Subbuteo markets, Spain produced their own number range for their teams.
-For instance, the team shown above is Athletic Bilbao, who arrived in the UK team lists around this time at number 440.
-Here they are reference 2.
+For instance, the team shown above is Athletic Bilbao, who arrived in the UK team lists in 1983 as reference 440.
+In Spain, they are reference 2.

 The teams that have come to light have revealed two different box types.
 If you compare the box shown here with the Bilbao one, it should be apparent that this version has a window, and a different interior layout.
 In addition, whilst the Bilbao box has a lift off lid, this one is a card wrap with a slide out tray.

-Excitingly for lightweight collectors, many of the teams shown in the Spanish catalogues are unique to this range.
-Most do not appear in the standard UK range.
-There is a nice example above - ref 11 Rayo Vallecano.
-This team (which looks like a white skinned Peru) never appears in the UK or Italian catalogues, and you had to wait until the 2003 Parodi range before it featured again.
+Excitingly for lightweight collectors, many of the teams shown in the Spanish catalogues are unique to this range, and never made it back to the standard UK version.
+There is a nice example shown above - ref 11 Rayo Vallecano.
+This team (which looks like a white skinned Peru) never appears in the UK or Italian catalogues, and you had to wait until the 2003 Parodi range before it featured again in a Subbuteo catalogue.

-The teams that did transfer into the UK range were added in the team list between 424 and 440.
-The most interesting thing here are the gaps between these teams.
-Here the Spanish sides were on numbers 424, 425, 431, 433, 439 and 440.
-It must be assumed that some of the other Spanish sides were pencilled in for worldwide issue, but then not released.
+The few teams that did transfer into the UK range were added in the team list between 424 and 440, on the 1983 poster.
+The most interesting thing here are the long gaps between these team numbers.
+The UK (and Italy) had Spanish sides on reference numbers 424, 425, 431, 433, 439 and 440.
+It must be assumed that some of the other Spanish sides were pencilled into the other numbers, but as the worldwide range was already getting unwieldy, I assume the decision was made not to include them.

 Frustrating, there doesn't seem to be a way to match the Spanish sides to the UK gaps, alphabetically or otherwise.
-Of course, there are thirty-two Spanish references here, and only seventeen spaces between 424 and 440.
-However, the Spanish sides repeat the French pattern of duplicating kits on different references (1&3, 31&38, 15&36 etc), something the standard range does not do.
-In addition, many of the teams are duplicates of standard sides.
-So ref 13 is UK21, and 16 is UK144.
+Of course, there are thirty-two Spanish club side references, and only seventeen spaces between 424 and 440.
+Even accounting for some team duplication, there is no obvious way to tell which might have been lined up to fit.

 Honduras - Unique to Spain, and has been seen on ebay.
 A blue Honduras was sold on UK405